VoltRipper

 The verdict

 The Segway Xaber 300 is the most credible established-brand entry into a segment otherwise ruled by boutique makers — and it backs the brand name with serious hardware.
-It earns a VoltRipper Score of 84/100, good for #6 of the 37 bikes we track, a hair above the Sur-Ron Light Bee X (83).
+It earns a VoltRipper Score of 89/100 — an upper-tier result on our board, level with the Sur-Ron Light Bee X (89).
 What you're paying for is threefold: an unusually strong 21 kW peak / 600 N·m powertrain in a ~187 lb package, a premium chassis (Marzocchi inverted fork, 4-piston hydraulic brakes), and something Sur-Ron and Talaria don't offer — a real US dealer network, a companion app, and smart-vehicle features.
 It also ships ready to run at ~60 mph with no factory speed limiter.
 The trade-offs are a higher $5,299 price and a brand-new aftermarket.
 Buy it if you want dealer-backed, ships-ready performance and don't need the deepest parts ecosystem.

 Who it's for — and who should skip it